OpenMed AgentPreview 0.1.2Local-first

 Hybrid Medical Services

-Use protected extraction, de-identification, terminology, education, and HCC services provisioned privately on Hugging Face during preview, with a portable service boundary for later customer-managed deployment.
+Use hosted extraction, de-identification, terminology, education, and HCC services during preview, with a portable service boundary for later customer-managed deployment.

 Deterministic workflows